You Only Need One Piece of Equipment for This 15-Minute, Full-Body Workout

 Katie Austin is back!

 We love fitness influencer Katie Austin for her super-fun, high-energy workouts–and her special attention to toning the all-important booty.
 Next time you need a quick workout that you can do anytime, anywhere, follow along with the video above.
-All you need is a resistance band–and you can still do this 10-minute sequence even if you don’t have one.
+All you need is a resistance band–and you can still do this 15-minute sequence even if you don’t have one.

 This short but efficient routine starts with a warmup complete with jumping Jacks and dynamic stretches.
 Don’t forget to inhale and exhale deeply as you get your body prepped to sweat.